SBA 7(a) Loans: Allowed Uses of SBA Loan Proceeds

 • Construct one or more new buildings

-• Acquire (by purchase or lease) and install fixed assets including furniture and fixtures and machinery & equipment
+• Acquire fixed assets including furniture and fixtures and machinery & equipment

 • Purchase inventory, supplies, and raw materials